Skip to main content

 All modules on the University-Wide Language Programme are assessed in a similar way.
 The assessment consists of two tasks as below:

-Speaking and Listening Task | 50% |
+Speaking and Listening Task 50%

-Reading and Writing Task | 50% |
+Reading and Writing Task 50%

-The exact date and time of the assessment will be set by your teacher.
+The date and time of the assessment will be set by your teacher.
 Preparing for your assessments shouldn’t be too time-consuming, but if for some reason you struggle to complete them, you should contact your teacher as there may be ways to accommodate you so you don’t get a fail for your module.

-In order to pass the module, you must take both assessments.
-If you do not take both, your transcript will show a fail for the module.
+To pass your UWLP module, you must achieve an overall grade of 40% or above.
+If you do not reach this grade, your transcript will show a fail for the module.

 Speaking and Listening Task